MenuClose

 • Attempt to cut back on alcohol and fail to achieve any kind of reduction

-These signs indicate that the alcohol use has moved to a point beyond the person’s control, and an intervention might be the best way to help your loved one accept help.
+These signs indicate that the alcohol use has moved beyond the person’s control, and an intervention might be the best way to help your loved one accept help.

+In 2020, the U.S. Centers for Disease Control and Prevention stated that alcohol is responsible for about 88,000 deaths yearly.
+This includes the effects of long-term heavy drinking and acute alcohol intoxication.
 People who drink heavily often begin to experience major health problems, or they might have abnormal test results when they visit their doctors for routine screenings.
-Any of these problems provide families with data that they can put to good use in an intervention and are strong indicators that the alcohol abuse issue has reached a dangerous level.
+Any of these problems provide families with data that they can put to good use in intervention and are strong indicators that the alcohol abuse issue has reached a dangerous level.

-Many families touched by alcohol addiction attempt to solve the problem by holding frequent, informal talks.
+Many families with alcohol addiction attempt to solve the problem by holding frequent, informal talks.
 They might discuss the behaviors they’ve seen and express the wish that their loved one would get help, and sometimes families even feel compelled to research treatment facilities before the talk, so they can outline how the treatment will progress.
-If families have held a number of these talks and the person still won’t enroll in treatment, it’s time to get serious and hold a planned intervention.
+If families have held several of these talks and the person still won’t enroll in treatment, it’s time to get serious and hold a planned intervention.

-It isn’t easy to hold an alcohol intervention, and it’s not uncommon for families to be frightened about how the discussion might unfold.
-Hiring an interventionist might help.
+It isn’t easy to hold an alcohol intervention, and families are not often frightened about how the discussion might unfold.
+Working with an interventionist might help.
 Intervention professionals can help families plan, and they can remain in the room during the talk and take action if something goes wrong.
-If you need the help of someone like this, please call us at 760.548.4032.
-Our admissions coordinators can connect you with a number of professionals who can help you.